 - Temperature changes

-- Coin-shaped skin lesions that appear on the arms and legs
+- Coin-shaped areas of the skin (lesions) that are red, dry, itchy, and scaly, and appear on the arms and legs

 - Lesions may spread to middle of body

 Your health care provider can usually diagnose this condition by looking at your skin and asking about your family's medical history.